astrolabsoftware/fink-website-rubin/content/news/2025-06-18-fink-portal-v8/index.md

 We are delighted to announce the release of Fink Science Portal version 8.
 <!--more-->

-There are many new functionalities with respect to vesion 6, including observability tab, and a brand new Data Transfer interface.
+There are many new functionalities with respect to version 6, including observability tab, and a brand new Data Transfer interface.
 Release notes can be found at:
 - https://github.com/astrolabsoftware/fink-science-portal/releases/tag/7.0
 - https://github.com/astrolabsoftware/fink-science-portal/releases/tag/8.0

 ## Data Transfer

-The major change in this release is the new interface for the Data Transfer service.
+The major change in this release is the new interface for the Data Transfer service https://fink-portal.org/download.
 In preparation for Rubin, we aimed to make it easier for users to access alert data.
 We understand that during the initial months, the templates will be gradually developed, and the Fink science module will need to adapt.
 As a result, the alert data may not be fully science-ready.
 However, we believe that users should have seamless access to the data to continue preparing for the analysis of the Rubin alert stream and to enhance Fink processing quickly.

 The new Data Transfer service offers the following features:

-- Select any observing night(s) for different survey (ZTF, and forthcoming LSST).
+- Select any observing night(s) for various surveys (ZTF, Elasticc simulation, and forthcoming LSST).
 - Apply a variety of filters, including Fink-derived classes, nightly filters, or any other arbitrary conditions on alert fields.
 - Define the specific alert content to be retrieved.